RedhawkSDR/transceiver-api/fei_3.0/README.md

 |   |   |   child_class_b_base.h
 ```

-Expand the previous example so that child_class_a is the parent of a second instance of child_class_b.
+Expanding the previous example so that child_class_a is the parent of a second instance of child_class_b.
 Then the code in my_parent.cpp would contain:

 ``` c++